High achievers recognised at Falmouth School GCSE awards evening

 The most improved student award went to Jennifer Federici.

 A spokesman for the school said: “Jennifer is a quiet, friendly and mature student who approached her school work with a determination to do her best and improve her skills.”

-The citizenship award went to Oliver Palmer, who has been a member of the school's student council from Year 7 to 11 and was described as a "great ambassador" for students.
+The citizenship award wen to Oliver Palmer, who has been a member of the school’s student council from year 7-11 and was described as a “great ambassador” for students.